 The configuration of parameters, readings, events and other information is either send to an agent (“push”) or queried by an agent (“pull”) through a device-specific protocol on one side.
 The agent will convert these messages into the protocol that Cumulocity IoT requires.
 It will also receive device control commands from Cumulocity IoT (“switch off that relay”) and translate these into a kind of protocol the device requires.

-Cumulocity IoT uses a simple and secure reference protocol based on REST (i.e. HTTPS) and JSON, which can be used for a wide variety of programming environments down to small embedded systems.
-To support real-time scenarios, the protocol is designed around a “push” model, i.e. data is sent as soon as it is available.
+Cumulocity IoT uses a simple and secure reference protocol based on REST (that is, HTTPS) and JSON, which can be used for a wide variety of programming environments down to small embedded systems.
+To support real-time scenarios, the protocol is designed around a “push” model, that is, data is sent as soon as it is available.

 The configuration parameters, readings, events, they all have their device-specific name (and possibly units).
 An agent for a particular device will transform this device-specific model to the Cumulocity IoT reference model.
 For example, an electricity meter provides the main reading as a parameter “Received Wh”, so the agent will transform this reading into a reference “Total active energy” in kWh.